Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Merchant Advice Code
 A code associated with the reason a recurring payment transaction has been declined.

-## Merchant Category Code(MCC)
-A code associated with the reason a recurring payment transaction has been declined.

 ## Merchant Category Code
 The Merchant Category Code (MCC) is an industry standard [four-digit number](?path=docs/Resources/Master-Data/Merchant-Category-Code.md) used to classify a business by the type of goods or services it provides.

-## Merchant Country
-Three-digit code identifying the country (outlet location) where the transaction occurred.

-## Merchant group
+## Merchant Group
 A feature used to associate all of the merchants belonging to a single enterprise, so you can manage and report on them in bulk.
 A merchant can belong to multiple merchant groups.
 You can create merchant groups in the Developer Dashboard.

 ## Merchant ID
-An auto-generated ID for an individual merchant consisting of thirteen alphanumeric characters (for example, TA72R18N3RAV4).
+A unique ID used to identify the Merchant.
+The merchant must use the value assigned by the acquirer or the gateway when submitting a transaction.
+Utilized for clients that support [dynamic descriptor](?path=docs/Resources/Guides/Dynamic-Descriptor.md), or support multiple stores in the same app.

 ## Merchandise Return
-A “credit” to the cardholder’s account for merchandise previously purchased.
+A refund to the cardholder’s account for merchandise previously purchased.
 Returns are typically processed a day (or days) after the cardholder performed the original purchase.

 ## Merchant Bank
 The bank that has entered into an agreement with a merchant to accept deposits generated by bank card transactions.